Opening and Marketing

 - Not recognizing your limitations

-- Develop a mailing list NOW.
+- Develop an email and mailing list before your start.

 - Watch for growth possibilities and plan growth direction.